mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 };
 ```

-Now, imagine that you modified `Tokenizer`, ran your tests, and discovered that the following test failed:
+What if you modified `Tokenizer`, ran your tests, and discovered that the following test failed:

 * ` TokenizerTest.TestNextToken`

-Would you know what you broke in the production code that caused the test to fail?
-Probably not. `TestNextToken` tells you that you broke functionality related to the `NextToken()` method, but that doesn't mean much.
+Would you know what you broke that caused the test to fail?
+Probably not.
+A failure in `TestNextToken` tells you that you screwed up the `NextToken()` method, but that doesn't mean much.
 To diagnose the failure, you'd  have to read the test itself to understand the problem.

-What if you modified `Tokenizer`, ran your test suite, and saw this:
+Instead, what if you saw this:

 ```text
 [ RUN      ] TokenizerTests.ReturnsNullptrWhenStreamIsEmpty